SeanDBon/grimhallownotes/story.md

 He nearly splits Bestiarius in half.
 As he is about to pass out we all have a vision of him sitting on a throne above us.
 He comes back healed and then the fight really breaks out.
 It was hard fought, then they seemed to disappear as we are starting to win.

+## Session 3
+After the fight we find a piece of small green cloth from the large gladiator.
+It is the seal that was on his chest.
+It is a bucks head with a crown of thorns.
+After another day and half we arrive at Sleep Vale.
+We get some creepy vibes and the feeling of being watched in this town.
+As we open the door in the town to the doctors shop a smell of death comes pouring out.
+As we enter a zesty man behind a curtain welcomes us and ushers Farma behind the curtain.
+He seems to be forgetting about Alera like his memory was tampered with.
+I find a log book of other villagers remembering people specifically.
+We head to the town and get a room in the inn.
+Horus gets me high as we share a room.
+The other 4 that slept alone share a nightmare.
+Farma sees a creature climbing the roof after waking up and noticing the window was unlocked.
+The next day Horus follows the footsteps and finds a path that leads into the forest.
+We find a tree where we believe the monster is.
+We start scaling the tree, he jumps down and attacks us.
+The fight was hard.
+After he was defeated we get our memories back.
+On our way back to town we hear a commotion and a bunch of people looking for their kids.
+Then, from the top of the hill, we hear a shout; "I MEMBER"!